ppmpreetham/samarepo/README.md

 # samarepo
-A Place to store all the words that rhyme with Samar
+A Place to store all the words that rhyme with Samar, in aplhabetical order